-Trump Departs New York Arrives Washington D.C.
-For Inauguration
+Trump Departs New York, Arrives In Washington, D.C., For Inauguration

-President-elect Donald Trump and his family arrived in Washington D.C. on Thursday afternoon, ahead of the inauguration ceremony where he will be sworn in as the 45th president of the United States.
+President-elect Donald Trump and his family arrived in Washington, D.C., on Thursday afternoon, ahead of the inauguration ceremony, where he will be sworn in as the 45th president of the United States.

-The president-elect left Trump Tower in New York on Thursday morning for LaGuardia Airport escorted by ambulances and a large convoy of SUVs and motorbikes.
-He climbed on board a United States Air Force (USAF) Boeing C-32A at LaGuardia Airport and traveled to Washington with members of his family, including his five children, CBS News reports.
+The president-elect left Trump Tower in New York on Thursday morning for LaGuardia Airport, escorted by ambulances and a large convoy of SUVs and motorbikes.
+He climbed on board a United States Air Force (USAF) Boeing C-32A at LaGuardia and traveled to Washington with members of his family, including his five children, CBS News reports.

 The USAF Boeing C-32A landed at Joint Base Andrews shortly after noon.
 Trump’s children and their families exited first.

-The first member of the family to exit the plane was Trump’s 10-year-old son Barron, followed by Kai, the oldest daughter of Donald Trump Jr. Donald Jr. and his wife Vanessa followed, accompanied by their other children.
+The first member of the family to exit the plane was Trump’s 10-year-old son, Barron, followed by Kai, the oldest daughter of Donald Trump, Jr. Donald, Jr. and his wife, Vanessa, followed, accompanied by their other children.

-Eric Trump and his wife Lara exited next.
-Eric and Lara were followed by Ivanka Trump, carrying her son Theodore.
-Ivanka’s husband Jared Kushner and their other children followed.
+Eric Trump and his wife, Lara, exited next.
+Eric and Lara were followed by Ivanka Trump, carrying her son, Theodore.
+Ivanka’s husband, Jared Kushner, and their other children followed.

-Trump had appointed Kushner as his senior White House adviser.
+Trump has appointed Kushner as his senior White House adviser.

 President-elect Donald Trump and his family just arrived in Washington, D.C. for the big day tomorrow. https://t.co/u7PT84RBKU #inauguration pic.twitter.com/lcEdcqDz2w